MercuryDB/hgdb-example/README.md

 For basic information about the files in this repo, see the READMEs associated with each project directory.

-For the most detailed information about this tutorial, see the associated documentation.
+For the most detailed information about this tutorial, see the wiki.

 The `build.gradle.template` is a gradle build template that is used in each of the phases of the project.
 It can be used as a good template for any other projects as well, as it separates the application, schema, and